ShubhamMaurya2001/Power-BI-Dashboards/End-to-End_Sutainability_Dashboard/readme.md

 ### 3.3 Recommended Visualizations

-Use the following visuals to bring your data to life:
+There are the following visuals to bring the data to life:

 1. **KPI Cards**: Display `Total Emissions` and `Renewable %` for an executive summary header
 2. **Trend Lines (Line Chart)**: Compare the `Energy_Consumption_kWh` against `Outside_Temp_C` over time to visualize the relationship between external environment and internal usage (HVAC correlation)